 We are a popcorn family, and well, just a corn family in general.
 We love corn every which way, and regularly enjoy this Cornbread Recipe, Creamed Corn, and even Corn Cookies.

-But for snacking, nothing beats actual popcorn, and we also love the whole ritual behind making it.
+But for snacking, nothing beats actual homemade popcorn, and we also love the whole ritual behind making it.
 It’s so fun to listen to it pop on the stove.

 Freshness is everything – I get that you can just buy a bag of premade popcorn from the store, like you would a bag of chips, but the bagged stuff can’t hold a candle to the freshness of hot and crisp *just popped* popcorn.